-This April 1963 edition of the newsreel shows a fun-filled toy fair in Dublin allowing audiences a preview of treats in store for Christmas later that year.
+This April 1963 edition of the newsreel shows a fun-filled toy fair in Dublin where visitors are allowed a sneak preview of christmas stock.

 With kind permission of Gael Linn.